 What are the top skills employers look for in graduates in Nebraska?

-Employers in Nebraska increasingly prioritize a mix of technical and soft skills when hiring graduates.
-According to the Nebraska Department of Labor, strong communication abilities rank among the top skills sought in job candidates across industries.
+Employers in Nebraska increasingly value a combination of technical and soft skills in graduates.
+According to the Nebraska Department of Labor, critical thinking, communication, and teamwork rank among the top skills sought by local employers.
+These essential abilities help graduates adapt to a variety of workplace environments.

 How to find internships in Nebraska?